kairansome/github-pull-request-basics-v-000/CONTRIBUTING.md

 to fixing tests—all contributions to making the curriculum more effective are welcome.

-#this is a change to allow me to pull and finish this lessons
+#this is a change to allow me to pull and finish this lesson